gorgonia/gorgonia.github.io/content/reference/vm/gomachine.md

 This page explains the plumbing inside the GoMachine.

-A GoMachine is a runtime environment that executes an `*exprgraph`.
+GoMachine is an experimental feature hold in the [`xvm` package](https://github.com/gorgonia/gorgonia/tree/master/x/vm).
+The API of the package and its name may change.

+This document is based on [commit 7538ab3](https://github.com/gorgonia/gorgonia/tree/7538ab3b58ceae68f162c17d19052324bf1dc587)

 ## The states of the nodes